 We successfully made the case for all public-facing housing association staff to be part of the Phase 2 vaccination prioritisation process.
 We have also worked with the government to ensure a range of asymptomatic staff testing options are available to our members, as part of a strategy of infection control and maintaining frontline service delivery.

 Throughout the crisis, we have kept our members informed through dedicated newsletters, briefings, and guidance.
 In particular, our webinar programme has provided bespoke updates for supported housing providers, smaller housing associations, and board members, to ensure that every part of our membership has been informed and connected through this incredibly challenging time.

 We’ve been working closely with the Department for Work and Pensions to press for changes to Universal Credit that work for housing associations and residents.
 As a result of our influencing, the government last year introduced a new system to pay the housing element of Universal Credit directly to landlords at the same time that tenants receive their payment.

-Prior to the pandemic, our research on the impact of the freeze in Local Housing Allowance (LHA) levels achieved widespread media coverage, including on Channel 4 news and the BBC.
+Prior to the pandemic, our research on the impact of the freeze in Local Housing Allowance (LHA) levels achieved widespread media coverage, including on Channel 4 News and the BBC.
 The government has since raised LHA rates – a decision that will benefit 900,000 people.
-Our priority now is to keep the £20 per week uplift in Universal Credit after September 2021.

-Last year we completed the largest survey of social housing residents in receipt of Universal Credit so that we have evidence to show how people have managed during the pandemic.
-We plan to repeat this research as part of our ongoing work to mitigate the impact of welfare reform on residents and our members
+In 2020 we completed the largest survey of social housing residents in receipt of Universal Credit so that we have evidence to show how people have managed during the pandemic.
+We plan to repeat this research in 2021 as part of our ongoing work to mitigate the impact of welfare reform on residents and our members.

 Supported by almost 50 organisations, in 2020 we successfully launched a national advertising campaign to raise awareness of shared ownership.
 This included the first ever national shared ownership website and portal, alongside a new brand and narrative.